duanliying/TopologyWSN/README.md

 # Characterizing the Topology of an Urban Wireless Sensor Network for Road Traffic Management

 This project is a web application that simulates the deployment of a wireless sensor network in a city.
 It uses OpenStreetMap and SUMO maps and deploy sensors based on customizable options and different path loss models.
-In addition to the data generation, we proposes tools that analyze the topological and structural proprieties of the network.
+In addition to the generation of several key metrics and data files, we propose tools to analyze the structural and topological properties of each generated network.

 If you use this project or one of its component, we would appreciate a citation of our work:

-S. Faye, C. Chaudet, "Characterizing the Topology of an Urban Wireless Sensor Network for Road Traffic Management", in IEEE Transactions on Vehicular Technology, 2015.
+S. Faye and C. Chaudet, “Characterizing the Topology of an Urban Wireless Sensor Network for Road Traffic Management,” IEEE Transactions on Vehicular Technology, vol. 65, iss.
+7, pp. 5720-5725, 2016.

+S. Faye and C. Chaudet, “Connectivity Analysis of Wireless Sensor Networks Deployments in Smart Cities,” in The 22nd IEEE Symposium on Communications and Vehicular Technology in the Benelux (SCVT), Luxembourg City, Luxembourg, 2015.